Quitch/GW-AI-Overhaul/README.md

-# Galactic War AI Overhaul Readme
+# Galactic War Overhaul Readme

 This mod works with Planetary Annihilation: TITANS only.
 It changes the following elements of Galactic War: